kflu/serman/README.md

       -h, --help  output usage information

-serman is a Windows services manager.
+serman is a language agnostic Windows services manager.
 It helps to quickly and correctly turn any app or script into a Window service.
 The usage pattern is described as below.

 1. The developer writes his/her app (`app.js`) that's meant to be deployed as a